Contextual Background (as at May 2020)

 For those who work with young people, Church Army has produced a resource to help young people who have been bereaved by Covid-19: Death, Grief and Hope.

-Cruse has dedicated set of resources for schools:
+Cruse has dedicated set of resources for schools including:

-- It has specific section for schools and resources, for young people, for parents, for those supporting the bereaved and for understanding bereavement.
+- A specific section for schools and resources, for young people, for parents, for those supporting the bereaved and for understanding bereavement.

-- It has a helpful ‘page’ on what to say.
+- A helpful ‘page’ on what to say.

 Support helpline: 0808 8081677